Penetration testing methodologies and frameworks

 Learning objectives

-This section discusses major penetration testing methodologies (e.g., OSSTMM, NIST SP 800-115, PTES, and ISSAF) and frameworks (e.g., OWASP Testing Guide and MITRE ATT&CK/cyber kill chain).
+This section discusses major penetration testing methodologies and frameworks.
+The most widely used penetration testing methodologies include OSSTMM, NIST SP 800-115, PTES, ISSAF, and PCI-DSS.
+Common penetration testing frameworks include OWASP Testing Guide, MITRE ATT&CK, and cyber kill chain.

 Topics covered in this section